-- Information on Biosecurity Management Tools under the Act - Regional information on specific alert species - Guiding principles for pest management and prioritisation - Pest management categories and goals for individual pest species - Regional actions, Implementation and Key Performance Indicators (KPIs).
+- information on Biosecurity Management Tools under the Act - regional information on specific alert species - guiding principles for pest management and prioritisation - pest management categories and goals for individual pest species - regional actions, Implementation and Key Performance Indicators (KPIs).

-As Byron Shire's regulator for weed species listed under the Act, Rous County Council's Local Priority Weed Management Strategy 2018-2025 sets out their invasive species deliverables, driven by the State.
-Invasive species legislated as "Prohibited Matter, Regional Recommended Measures, Biosecurity Zones and Control Orders will be administered by Rous with all others falling into control jurisdiction by land Tenure.
+As Byron Shire's regulator for weed species listed under the Act, Rous County Council's local priority weed lists (available on their website) outline their invasive species deliverables, driven by the State.
+Invasive species legislated as Prohibited Matter, Regional Recommended Measures, Biosecurity Zones and Control Orders will be administered by Rous with all others falling into control jurisdiction by land Tenure.